The Rankings Table displays all keywords that are being monitored in the report, and displays their ranking for each search engine.

 We will now explain what each column on the chart displays, and how to understand it.

-‘Keyword’ column: This column (indicated below by the red box) displays all keywords that are being monitored in the report.
+‘Keyword’ column: This column displays all keywords that are being monitored in the report.
 Keywords are shown in ranking order, with the highest-ranking keywords at the top of the report.
 You can sort the keywords alphabetically by clicking on the column heading.

-‘Count’ column: ‘Count’ refers to the Keyword Query Count, and this column (shown below by the red box) displays the average number of times people search Google for this exact keyword and from this location per month.
+‘Volume’ column: ‘Volume’ refers to the keyword query count, and this column displays the average number of times people search Google for this exact keyword and from this location per month.
 We get this data from Google Adwords and this figure is updated every 60 - 90 days.

 The higher the count, the more times the keyword has been searched for, and (potentially) the more value it has to you.
 In short, more searches = more opportunities to reach customers.